Get started in seconds

 Dazzle is built for the AI era:

-- Semantic clarity - DSL constructs map directly to implementation
+• Semantic clarity - DSL constructs map to inspectable IR, routes, policies, and UI fragments

-- MCP server - AI agents can introspect and modify Dazzle projects
+• MCP server - AI agents can introspect and modify Dazzle projects through structured tools